 (I) The laboratory shall demonstrate in a manner acceptable to the director that deviations have been addressed to cease suspended certification.
 The demonstration shall be in writing and may include, but not be limited to, on-site surveys or other means as determined by the director.
 If the deviations are not satisfactorily addressed within the specified time period, the certificate may remain suspended or be revoked.

 (J) Revocation or denial of a new or renewed laboratory certification shall remain in effect for a time period specified by the director of not less than ninety days and not more than one year.
 Laboratories shall not reapply for certification until the period of denial or revocation expires.
 After such time, the laboratory may apply for certification as specified in rule 3745-89-03 of the Administrative Code.

-(K) All actions under this rule affecting the status of a laboratory's certification shall be in accordance with Chapter 3745-47 of the Administrative Code.
-The director shall notify the laboratory of any action to deny, suspend, or revoke certification.
+(K) All actions under this rule affecting the status of a laboratory's certification shall be in accordance with Chapters 3745-47 and 3745-49 of the Administrative Code.
+The director shall notify the laboratory of any action to deny, suspend or revoke certification.
 An action taken by the director under this rule does not preclude the director from pursuing additional civil or criminal enforcement.
 Suspension or revocation may include any or all laboratory certifications issued by the director under this chapter.